-- They are highly leveraged, with equity-to-total-asset ratios ranging between 5 percent and 10 percent. - While banks are less reliant on short-term-deposit funding than the stylized model just outlined would imply, such funding remains a material part of the liability structure for the largest institutions. - The scope and complexity of their activities and legal/organizational structures make assessments of their true financial condition by outsiders difficult, while also posing significant management challenges for the banks themselves. - The largest banks typically have very significant exposures to one another, for example through interbank deposit markets, interdealer transactions in over-the-counter (OTC) derivatives, and wholesale payment and settlement arrangements. - According to some commentators, banks remain particularly prone to cyclicality and myopia in their credit processes, tending to forget the last cycle of bad lending too rapidly when economic conditions brighten.
+- They are highly leveraged, with equity-to-total-asset ratios ranging between 5 percent and 10 percent. - While banks are less reliant on short-term-deposit funding than the stylized model just outlined would imply, such funding remains a material part of the liability structure for the largest institutions. - The scope and complexity of their activities and legal/ organizational structures make assessments of their true financial condition by outsiders difficult, while also posing significant management challenges for the banks themselves. - The largest banks typically have significant exposures to one another, for example, through interbank deposit markets, interdealer transactions in over-the-counter derivatives, and wholesale payment and settlement arrangements. - According to some commentators, banks remain particularly prone to cyclicality and myopia in their credit processes, tending to forget the last cycle of bad lending too rapidly when economic conditions brighten.
 The old saying that "bad loans are made in good times" captures the essence of this concern. - Finally, the largest banks appear to be increasingly subject to legal and regulatory risks stemming from actions of their employees, risks that in some cases could result in sudden adverse impacts.

 Nevertheless, despite the vulnerabilities just outlined, the financial system today does not seem highly prone to contagious runs on very large banks.
-This reflects the relative profitability and health of banks in many countries as well as the perception that the largest banks would benefit from liquidity provision or other forms of official assistance should runs appear imminent.
+This reflects the relative profitability and health of banks in many countries, their risk management discipline, and the perception that the largest banks would benefit from liquidity provision or other forms of official assistance should runs appear imminent.
 In Japan, for example, official intervention following the emergence of significant banking sector problems in the 1990s largely forestalled major bank runs.
 Interestingly, however, Japan's policies to prevent runs did not prevent economic weakness associated with a banking sector too fragile to play a full and vibrant role in financing broader economic activity.
-In the United States, policymakers have sought to discourage the assumption that large banks are "too big to fail" and instead have worked to ensure that such banks maintain a strong financial condition and adopt rigorous risk management policies and procedures.
+In the United States, policymakers have indicated that large banks are not "too big to fail" and have worked to ensure that such banks maintain a strong financial condition and adopt rigorous risk management policies and procedures.

-This last point reflects a concern that ineffective public policy choices can serve to generate systemic risk.
-For example, many observers note that the U.S. savings and loan crisis of the late 1980s largely resulted from policies that paid insufficient attention to "moral hazard" concerns.
-The expansion of deposit insurance effectively left even the largest depositors with little incentive to monitor firm risk.
-In addition, supervisors failed to deal with insolvent firms promptly, creating strong incentives for the management of such firms to invest in high-risk projects in an effort to restore solvency.
-The downside risks of these (frequently sub-optimal) investments ended up being borne by society at large, both in the form of increased government deficits stemming from the bailouts of depositors and in the form of numerous investments yielding little or no return.
+This last point reflects a concern that inappropriate public policy choices can serve to generate systemic risk.
+For example, many observers note that the U.S. savings and loan crisis of the late 1980s resulted in part from policies that paid insufficient attention to "moral hazard" concerns.
+In addition, supervisors failed to deal with insolvent firms promptly, creating strong incentives for the management of such firms to invest in highrisk projects in an effort to restore solvency.
+The downside risks of these (frequently suboptimal) investments ended up being borne by society at large, both in the cost of government bailouts of depositors and in the opportunity loss of numerous investments yielding little or no return.